Northern Secondary School

 Northern Secondary School is a public high school in Toronto, Ontario, Canada.
 It teaches grades 9 through 12.
 It is a part of the Toronto District School Board (TDSB).
 Prior to Amalgamation of Toronto in 1998, it was within the Toronto Board of Education (TBE).
-The closest TTC subway station is Eglinton.
+The closest TTC transit station is Mount Pleasant.
 Northern has long-standing rivalries with nearby high-school North Toronto Collegiate Institute and also with Central Technical School, Lawrence Park Collegiate Institute, York Mills Collegiate Institute, and Leaside High School.